-Policy/Requirements Traceability: OMB M-17-12
+Policy/Requirements Traceability: OMB M-17-12, NIST SP 800-53 Rev 5,MP-4, MP-6, SI-12

-22. HUD shall use a time-out function for remote access and mobile devices that require a user to re-authenticate after no more than 30 minutes of inactivity.
-See numbers 8, 9, and 18 of this section for additional information.
+22. HUD shall utilize a time-out function for remote access and mobile devices that require a user to re-authenticate after no more than 30 minutes of inactivity.
+See numbers 8, 9, and 19 of this section for additional information.

-OCSE uses a time-out function for remote access and mobile devices that requires a user to re-authenticate after no more than 30 minutes of inactivity.
+OCSE utilizes a time-out function for remote access and mobile devices that requires a user to re-authenticate after no more than 30 minutes of inactivity.